DWI Definition and Implications for 2024

 DWI Meaning: What You Need To Know

-While the DWI definition varies slightly from state to state, the slang DWI meaning is simply “drunk driving.”
+While the definition of DWI varies slightly from state to state, the slang meaning is simply “drunk driving.”
 In most states, DWI is an acronym that stands for “Driving While Intoxicated” and refers specifically to alcohol intoxication.
-If applicable, the law will differentiate DUI by defining it as drug and/or alcohol intoxication.
+If applicable, the law will differentiate DUI by defining it as drug and alcohol intoxication.

 The DWI meaning and DUI definition are synonymous in terms of auto insurance — your auto insurance rates will go up either way.
 Insurance companies will consider you a high-risk driver and charge you accordingly.

-However, how DWIs impact your rates is different for every auto insurance company.
+However, the way in which DWI impacts your rates differs for every auto insurance company.
 Before you buy auto insurance coverage, shop with insurers who cater to high-risk drivers to find the most affordable rates.
-Enter your ZIP code now to compare free quotes from affordable high-risk auto insurance companies near you.
+Enter your ZIP code now to compare free quotes from affordable, high-risk auto insurance companies near you.

 Free Auto Insurance Comparison